 Write code to interact with the User Information List

-If you want to interact with this list to set properties on a user (Probably only want to do this if you’re running WSS) you could do it like this:
+If you want to interact with this list to set properties on a user (In my case, I'm doing this and I'm using WSS 3.0 at the writing of this post) you could do it like this:

 // Instantiates the User Information List SPList userInformationList = SPContext.Current.Web.SiteUserInfoList; // Get the current user SPUser user = SPContext.Current.Web.EnsureUser(@"ZIMMERGREN\TobiasZimmergren"); // The actual User Information is within this ListItem SPListItem userItem = userInformationList.Items.GetItemById(user.ID);